delta-io/kafka-delta-ingest/doc/DESIGN.md

 On startup and after rebalance, each kafka-delta-ingest process must check its assigned partitions and re-seek the consumer when necessary.
 Each process must maintain an internal map of assigned partitions and current offsets.
 Kafka’s group management protocol guarantees that individual consumers within a group will be assigned a mutually exclusive set of partitions at any given time.

-Upon startup or partition assignment (in case of rebalnce), to identify the last offset written to Delta Lake for each assigned partition, the kafka-delta-ingest process must locate the last txn action in the delta log for each of its assigned partitions and re-seek the consumer based on the txn.version attribute of the delta log.
+Upon startup or partition assignment (in case of rebalance), to identify the last offset written to Delta Lake for each assigned partition, the kafka-delta-ingest process must locate the last txn action in the delta log for each of its assigned partitions and re-seek the consumer based on the txn.version attribute of the delta log.

 When performing a write, each process must commit the last offset of each partition within a txn action contained in the delta log entry.